 Robert E. Gunter

 Mr. Gunter died in 2015.
-His son Mark, Controller at the National World War I Museum and Memorial, and Mr. Gunter’s other children Mike Gunter and Eve Brown, decided to make a contribution to the Museum in honor of their father, dedicating one of the benches on the Museum and Memorial grounds to his memory.
+His son Mark, Controller at the National WWI Museum and Memorial, and Mr. Gunter’s other children Mike Gunter and Eve Brown, decided to make a contribution to the Museum and Memorial in honor of their father, dedicating one of the benches on the Museum and Memorial grounds to his memory.
 The bench, located on the southeast lawn, has an unobstructed view of the BMA Tower, and thus was part of Mr. Gunter’s view as he looked out his office window toward the Memorial grounds.
 A plaque to be placed on the bench reads:

 In Remembrance of Robert E. (Bob) Gunter, a Good Man

 Lovingly Bestowed by Mike, Eve, Mark and their Families